Skip to main content

 It cannot give you both silences at once.

-Two figures standing on opposite ends of a starship observation bridge, the galaxy reflected between them
+Two figures at opposite ends of a starship bridge, the dual POV space romance gap with the galaxy reflected between them

 The ship keeps moving.
 The mission does not pause for whatever is happening between them.